tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 It might have probably occured to you that viruses are like parasites in nature, and you wouldn't be wrong!

 To make things clear, the larger consensus among the scientific community is to not treat viruses as living organisms.
+This might seem confusing, it is.

 The basic components of a virus (when the individual virus particle is outside a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.